 I was hot property.
 The talked the scene up but you could tell a couple of the wives were less enthused.
 I acted social but kept my distance and didn't want to be touched let alone have sex with any of them.
 The "look see" reaffirmed my swinging reluctance.
 They were swinging because that was the only way to entice others to have sex with them.
 If they were movie stars, it was a horror film.
 After socializing and their heavy drinking, we left.
 In the car, I laughed about getting dressed up for a bunch of losers.
 He agreed.

 His agenda waylaid, we went to a movie, "The Turning Point" with Ann Bancroft.

 Afterwards, while disappointed he still harbored a suppressed swinging fantasy.
 I kept it suppressed by accusing him of having a jealousy issue.
 He became strident he was not guilty of jealousy.
 With his not guilty plea, I was free to flirt.
 I flirted openly to the edge.
-A man’s smile soon pushed me over the edge.
-Our accidental meeting skewed my life’s assumed projection.
+A man’s smile soon pushed me over it.
+Our accidental meeting skewed my life’s assumed projection. ,

 It was time to cash in his, “I’m not jealous!” card.
 I had encouraged swinging due to a secret agenda, one which suffused into a life of fornication.
 My jealousy was never discussed nor revealed.

 The lusty month of May!

 In my Camelot, a stranger entered, Sir Lancelot.